imgag/megSAP/doc/internal/vc_with_dragen.md

 # Variant calling with Dragen

-Small variant calling and structural variant calling with Dragen is enabled since 14.09.22.
+Small variant calling and structural variant calling with Dragen is possible now.

 ## Small variants comparison